Lombiq/Hosting-Media-Theme/Lombiq.Hosting.MediaTheme.Tests.Theme/Readme.md

 - From the Media folder when deployed.

 We need to test both cases.
 This project tests the standard theme scenario while the sample in `Lombiq.Hosting.MediaTheme` provides the content for testing the deployed scenario.

+This project is intentionally not published to NuGet.